-In my early twenties, I met my future wife, M, fell in love, finished college, and proposed marriage.
+In my early twenties, I met my future wife, Marianne, fell in love, finished college, and proposed marriage.
 There was much cause for hope, yet, when alone, I was persistently sad.

 One day, I woke up feeling particularly distressed but unable to identify the cause.
 The malaise worsened as the day went on; so, desperate for some solitude, I decided to take a walk.
 In the midst, I began to feel an interior sense of longing that I could not squelch.
 I kept walking… and awkwardly lifted up a prayer.

 At one point, I found myself standing in front of a rectory.
 Had I purposely come there?
 I don’t believe so; but, once there, I felt an overwhelming urge to ring the doorbell.
 I resisted for a time, unsure of what I’d say, but then I reluctantly consented.
 That concession to grace has made all the difference.